antononcube/RakuForPrediction-blog/Articles/Robust-code-generation-combining-grammars-and-LLMs.md

 ```

-Here the LLM graph run over a spec that can be parsed by DSL-grammar (notice the very short computation time):
+Here the LLM graph is run over a spec that can be parsed by DSL-grammar (notice the very short computation time):

 ```raku